Chandralekha (1998 film): Production

 Krishna Vamsi was skeptical about directing a remake, but was convinced later, after watching the Malayalam version.
+Tabu was reported to play Sukanya's role from the original but was replaced by Ramya Krishna.
 Sanjay Dutt played a guest role in the film, but was never paid for the role.

 Soundtrack

 The music was composed by Sandeep Chowta.
 Lyrics were written by Sirivennela Sitarama Sastry.
 Music was released on Aditya Music.